swiss-avalanches/swiss-avalanches.github.io/extraction/index.md

 python3 tools/download.py data/file_to_download. ./data/slf --prefix https://www.slf.ch/fileadmin/user_upload/import/lwdarchiv/public/ --nproc 4
 ```

-We got approximately 5GB of data that we store on a S3 bucket `s3://ada-avalanches`.
+We got approximately 5GB of data that we stored on a S3 bucket `s3://ada-avalanches`.
 Let us know if you want to have access.
 It has the same hierarchy as [SLF archives](https://www.slf.ch/en/avalanche-bulletin-and-snow-situation/archive.html)

 ## 2. Map extraction

-The most challenging part of the data extraction was retreiving the necessary informations from images provided by the website [SLF archives](https://www.slf.ch/en/avalanche-bulletin-and-snow-situation/archive.html).
-Here are some sample maps, we had more that 10'000 of them, so we had to automatize the process ;)
+The most challenging part of the data extraction was retrieving the necessary information from images provided by the website [SLF archives](https://www.slf.ch/en/avalanche-bulletin-and-snow-situation/archive.html).
+Here are some sample maps, we had more than 10'000 of them, so we had to automatize the process ;)

 <div class="container-fluid"> <!-- If Needed Left and Right Padding in 'md' and 'lg' screen means use container class -->
     <div class="row">